marhum456/Computer_Vision_Tasks/README.md

 # Computer-Vision-Tasks

 ## 📋 Project Overview
 This repository contains two image processing tasks completed as academic coursework.
-The tasks demonstrate different techniques for processing images such as smoothing, edge detection, and thresholding.
+The tasks demonstrate different techniques for processing images such as edge detection and thresholding.

 1. **Task 1:** Image thresholding and connected components analysis using OpenCV
 2. **Task 2:** Edge detection using Sobel, Prewitt, and Roberts operators